-- Design, facilitate, and optimize services for clients that compliment the professional theoretical orientation and interests you have
+- Design, facilitate, and optimize services for clients that compliment the professional theoretical orientation and clients you have

-- Emphasis on science-based understanding of equine behavior, welfare and training (equitation science)
+- Emphasis on ethics and science-based understanding of equine behavior, welfare and training (equitation science)

 - Accessible to graduate students in mental health-related programs at any university or college

 - Content meets the competencies set forth by the ACA for AAT-C

 - Education and hours count toward eligibility for independent, national board certification by the Certification Board of Equine Interaction Professionals (CBEIP)

 - Continuing education units (CEUs) verified on University of Denver transcript

 The certificate program is delivered through a mix of online and residential studies over the course of 10 months for a total of 52 CEUs.
 The program can be completed alongside full-time employment or study, regardless of where you live.